 What is Accounts Receivable?
 Importance, Working Process, & Benefits

-As you know, accounts receivable is an accounting or financial term that refers to the amount owed to a company for goods or services which already been delivered to the customer but have not yet paid for.
+As you know, accounts receivable is an accounting or financial term that refers to the amount owed to a company for goods or services which already been delivered to the customer but have not yet been paid for.
 Below, we show you the importance of accounts receivable for businesses.

 • Maintain Cash Flow and Liquidity: Accounts receivable plays a role in the cash flow management and helps a business to manage regular expenses, on-time supplier payments.